theirc/CTS/docs/user/mobile_forms.rst

 ODK Collect stores completed form submissions on the device.
 ODK Collect can  be configured to automatically upload stored form submissions when the  device is conected to wifi.

-If automatic uploadi is not configured, you must manually upload the completed forms.
+If automatic upload is not configured, you must manually upload the completed forms.

 #.
 Select *Send Finalized Form*
 #.
 Select the form instance(s) to upload